VILLASframework/documentation/doc/controller/Protocol.md

   - Examples:
     - `56babc1e-0476-11e8-9375-471525328a77`

-Example of a message header:
+Example of an application header:

 ```json
 {